 Greater one-horned rhinos generally have smaller horns because they have two giant incisors for protection.
 Being from India and Nepal, adults don’t have any predators, so those teeth are for showing other rhinos who’s boss.
 You may also notice thick folds of skin on the greater one-horned rhinos.
 This armor protects their vital areas, the chest and neck, like the skin of a shar pei, only scaled up to rhino size.
 Bandhu’s been growing his horn out lately, and I make a point to compliment it whenever I see him.

 Our planet is home to only five species of rhinoceros, and I’m so glad we have two of them here.
 We often hear about a particular type of animal, like a whale or bear, and we have a mental image, or notion about who they are, where they live, what they eat, and what their social structure is.
 It’s when we dig a little deeper that we truly appreciate the uniqueness of a species right down to the individuals.
-That’s what I find so fascinating about our three rhinos, and they still surprise me every day.
+That’s what I find so fascinating about our four rhinos, and they still surprise me every day.

 Be among the first to hear the latest animal updates, important stories and details about all the fun happening around Denver Zoo.

 August 8, 2023